Chugg Entertainment & Bluesfest Touring present

 This event has passed and sales are now closed

-The first single off the new album, Clouds was written by Newton in a garage in the LA sunshine with his brother Toby and Sam Farrar (Phantom Planet).
-The track sums up over-riding themes on the album, which is "I know things appear to be bad now but they will get better."
+The first single off the new album, Clouds, was written by Newton in a garage in the LA sunshine with his brother Toby and Sam Farrar (Phantom Planet).
+The track sums up on of the over-riding themes of the album, which is "I know things appear to be bad now but they will get better."
 During the recording process of the album, Faulkner opened himself up to the talents of other writers and players with his brother (aka songwriter Billy Battenberg), Farrar and production writing pair, Nexus.
-The result is an album bristling with spontaneity and the best kind of DIY imagination.